How to single crochet for beginners step by step tutorial

 Looking for your next project?
 Browse our easiest crochet projects for beginners to find something that matches your skill level.

-Single Crochet Abbreviation and Pattern Reading
+How Do You Single Crochet Abbreviation and Reading?

+As you continue learning how to single crochet, you will encounter pattern abbreviations.
 In crochet patterns, single crochet is written as SC.
 You will see it in patterns like this:

 “Ch 20.
 Row 1: SC in 2nd ch from hook and each ch across.
 (19 SC) Ch 1, turn.
 Row 2: SC in each st across.
 (19 SC) Ch 1, turn.
 Repeat Row 2.”